Causes Of Snoring – Introduction

 Strangely, this is an independent risk factor for snoring and doesn’t just help by losing weight.
 No one is 100% sure quite why this happens.
 It should be mentioned that vigorous exercise isn’t recommended just before bed, which is sometimes tempting if trying to take this approach for snoring.
 Always exercise safely and consider your health and suitability.

-Hopefully, you now have a greater understanding of the types of causes of snoring and can get yourself, or your partner, on the right track for you to start improving the problem of snoring and sleep.
+Hopefully, you now have a greater understanding of the types of causes of snoring and can get yourself, or your partner, on the right track for you to start improving the problem.

-Remember that solutions can be found but these may well work best when combined with addressing the other risk factors listed above.
-You can find further snoring related health information from the links below.
+Remember that although many different solutions can be found, these will usually work best when combined with addressing the other risk factors listed above.

 Dr Pete Naylor is the inventor of Snorgo, a patented snoring cure made in the UK recommended by medical doctors.